lzim/teampsd/resources/training_guides/weekly_tour_email_preapproval_policy.md

 - [ ] Requests for vacation time will need to be made formally via email to Dr. Lindsey Zimmerman (i.e. a text message is not sufficient).
 - [ ] If approval is granted, changes need to be reflected in ADP with the appropriate code.

+### Process for Sick Leave**
+- [ ] If sick and unable to work notify Dr. Zimmerman as soon as possible.
+- [ ] Send an email with the date(s) you are sick and when you anticipate returning to work (i.e. a text message is not sufficient).
+- [ ] Submit request for sick leave through ADP.
+- [ ] Your time sheet will be updated to reflect your sick leave.

 ### Process to Request Jury Duty Leave**
 - [ ] If you are required to attend Jury Duty a minimum of 1 week written approval in advance is needed.
 - [ ] No Jury Duty can be attended  until approval is granted in writing.